Mike Capps (executive)

 Michael V. Capps or Mike Capps is an American video game designer who was the president of Epic Games, based in Cary, North Carolina from 2002 to 2012.
-In 2018, he co-founded a new artificial intelligence company called Diveplane Corporation.
-He has been described as "a legendary figure in the video game industry."
+In 2018, he co-founded a new artificial intelligence company called Howso.

 Early life

 Capps attended the University of North Carolina at Chapel Hill, graduating summa cum laude with degrees in math and creative writing in 1994.
 He also earned his MS in computer science from the University of North Carolina at Chapel Hill in 1996.

 Capps then went on to complete an SM in computer science and electrical engineering from the Massachusetts Institute of Technology in 1998, followed by a Ph.D. in computer science from the Naval Postgraduate School in 2002.

 Career

 Naval Postgraduate School

 Before entering the game industry, Capps served as a research assistant professor at the Naval Postgraduate School in Monterey, California from 1998 to 2002.
 His areas of specialization were computer graphics, defense and entertainment collaboration, and virtual reality.
 For his work in these areas, he was one of fifty graphics pioneers interviewed for the ACM SIGGRAPH documentary The Story of Computer Graphics.

 Capps was selected by the Army's Office of Economic and Manpower Analysis (OEMA) to head its development team that was charged with designing a fun military video game.
 He became the producer, designer and lead programmer of the America’s Army computer game.
 He used Epic's Games' Unreal Engine to build the game.